 The more a company is equipped with integrated solutions, PLM, ALM, etc., the more traceability is facilitated over the entire lifecycle of its projects.
 A solution that covers absolutely everything is illusory, for the moment, while developing everything internally – as to make sure to meet the specific needs of one’s company – is not keeping up with the times…

 So, any solution out there?
 Fortunately, there is.
 And they’re Open Source: in fact, companies should rely on open source solutions because they ensure the integration and consistency of the applications they exploit as well as the information they produce.
 This is an efficient way to support cross-functional processes.
-Moreover, thanks to this kind of platform companies will be able to « become » Agile and set the numerous components of their information system accordingly to their needs, while maintaining digital continuity.
+Moreover, thanks to this kind of platforms – such as Tuleap open source tool – companies will be able to « become » Agile and set the numerous components of their information system accordingly to their needs, while maintaining digital continuity.

 Moreover, only Open Source solutions allow to keep full control of the information system and also to back up an independent digital strategy.
 Finally, companies will be able to achieve digital continuity, which is something essential to their transformation, only by adopting and integrating this new generation of tools.